-In order for a financial asset to be classified and measured at amortized cost or FVOCI, it needs to give rise to cash flows that are SPPI on the principal amount outstanding.
+In order for a financial asset to be classified and measured at amortized cost or FVTOCI, it needs to give rise to cash flows that are solely for payment of principal and interest (SPPI) on the principal amount outstanding.
 This assessment is referred to as the SPPI test and is performed at an instrument level.